bcantoni/vagrant-cassandra/4.DSE/README.md

 The default configuration will join all nodes together into a single cluster (with dse0 as the seed node) and start the services.
 For reference, see the [DataStax Enterprise 4.5 documentation](http://www.datastax.com/documentation/datastax_enterprise/4.5/datastax_enterprise/deploy/deploySingleDC.html) for all the details on DSE configuration settings.

 Mac users might find [bcantoni/i2cssh](https://github.com/bcantoni/i2cssh) helpful.
 It will connect with all Vagrant nodes in parallel iTerm2 shell windows: `i2cssh -v`.
+(Make sure to set VAGRANT_DSE_NODES in `~/.profile` first.)

 ### Shut Down

-To cleanly shut down all VMs (example for 3 nodes):
+To cleanly shut down all VMs, use the `down.sh` script:

 ```
-$ for i in {0..2}; do vagrant ssh dse$i -c 'sudo shutdown -h now'; done
+$ ./down.sh
 ```

 To destroy all VMs: